BrawlVision

 ⚠️ Worse matchups

-The best map for GRIFF is Tax Evasion in Hot Zone, with a Bayesian-smoothed win rate of 83.2%.
-That puts them above their class average in this mode, so it's worth picking GRIFF when that rotation is live.
-A strong showing on Tax Evasion usually combines favorable geometry (short ranges or cover) and a mode whose objective fits the brawler's kit.
+The best map for Griff is Tax Evasion in Hot Zone, with a Bayesian-adjusted win rate of 83.2% over 160 battles.
+That puts them above their class average in this mode, so it's worth picking Griff when that rotation is live.
+A strong run on Tax Evasion usually combines favorable geometry (short ranges or cover) and a mode whose objective plays into the brawler's kit.

 Counters and matchups